Mahmoud3nas/LEZOO/README.md

 # LEZOO EAT
 Emazing challenge I learn a lot thank you in any way :)

-> I knew I'm new fo this Tech but I know too much i can lrean it ,
+> I knew I'm new fo this Tech but I know too much I could lrean it ,

 ## Usage